What is a Probability Forecast?

 What is a Probability Forecast: World Climate Service Probability Maps

 Figure 3 shows a WCS surface temperature probability map with a week two lead time.
 The map displays only the highest probability for each location when that probability is greater than 40 percent.
-This threshold is significantly above 33.33 percent and therefore represents a substantially strong signal.
-In this example we see a large red indication of 80-90 percent probability of above normal over the Northwestern US.
+This threshold is significantly above 33.33 percent, representing a substantially strong signal.
+This example shows a significant red indication of an 80-90 percent probability of being above normal over the Northwestern US.

-Fig. 3: WCS surface temperature probability map with a week 2 lead time
+Fig. 3: WCS surface temperature probability map with a week two lead time

 It is important to remember that, despite appearances, this does not tell us precisely how warm it will be, but simply that temperature is highly likely to fall into the above normal tercile.

 As we move to long forecast lead times, the signals in long-range dynamical forecast models become weaker.
 As a result, there tends to be less shading on the map.
-Blank maps can be expected at longer lead times, but it does focus the mind on spots where we do see a signal in the model.
+Blank maps can be expected at longer lead times, but they focus the mind on spots where we see a signal in the model.

-Fig. 4: WCS surface temperature probability map with a week 5 lead time
+Fig. 4: WCS surface temperature probability map with a week five lead time

 What is a Probability Forecast: Ensembles

 Ensemble forecasting generates many forecasts simultaneously.
 Each forecast is an equally likely possible future outcome.
-The output lends itself perfectly to probabilistic forecasting but the forecasts must be calibrated, which applies corrections based on historical forecast performance.
+The output lends itself perfectly to probabilistic forecasting, but the forecasts must be calibrated, and corrections must be applied based on historical forecast performance.

-In the seasonal time frame, the World Climate Service display calibrated long-range forecasts from the CFSv2, ECWMF, UKMO, ECCC, CMCC, DWD, JMA, and Météo-France.
+The World Climate Service displays calibrated long-range forecasts from the CFSv2, ECWMF, UKMO, ECCC, CMCC, DWD, JMA, and Météo-France in the seasonal time frame.

-The various models possess different levels of skill, and it is observed that the combination of forecasts from different models produces a higher skill than any one individual model.
+The various models possess different skill levels, and it is observed that the combination of forecasts from different models produces a higher skill than any individual model.

 Fig. 5: Skill usually increases when forecasts from different models are combined

 Long-range forecasts may be highly variable because the uncertainty of the forecast increases with lead time.
 It is impossible to precisely predict weather variables for a given time and place with lead times greater than around 14 days.
-It is possible, however, to predict the likelihood of various possible outcomes over longer time periods.
+However, predicting the likelihood of various outcomes over extended periods is possible.
 Averaging forecasts over a week in the future reduces the noise that causes forecast uncertainty while extracting the signal that provides predictability.
-This is why subseasonal forecasts for weeks three to six in the future can have skill.
+This is why subseasonal forecasts for weeks three to six in the future can be skillful.

-As a result, long-range forecasts are framed in terms of the probabilities of specific outcomes, such as below normal temperatures averaged over a week.
-WCS probability forecasts have been shown to be skilful surprisingly far into the future.
+As a result, long-range forecasts are framed in terms of the probabilities of specific outcomes, such as below-normal temperatures averaged over a week.
+WCS probability forecasts have been shown to be skillful surprisingly far into the future.

-Similarly, in lead week six, when a tercile is predicted with a greater than 50 percent percent chance, then it occurs as often as 68 percent percent of the time (for summer time forecasts from the WCS multi-model [MME] forecast).
+Similarly, in lead week six, when a tercile is predicted with a greater than 50 percent chance, it occurs as often as 68 percent of the time (for summertime forecasts from the WCS multi-model [MME] forecast).

-Fig. 6: World Climate Service skill scores for probability forecasts with a 6 week lead time
+Fig. 6: World Climate Service skill scores for probability forecasts with a six-week lead time

 New call-to-action